Cannady Ancestors

 • Mary Cannady, enumerated in 1880 as a servant in the home of John Wilkinson in Fort Wayne, married John Edward Crusey in Allen County on 12 May 1881.
 By 1910 this couple were living in Los Angeles, California.

-• Frank Cannady's existence was last noted in Dwenger's 1877 guardianship petition as "Frankie Cannady, aged 11 years."
+• Frank Cannady was last noted in Dwenger's 1877 guardianship petition as "Frankie Cannady, aged 11 years."

 • Emma Cannady was enumerated in 1880 as Emma Kannada, a 13 year old resident of the St. Joseph's Orphan Asylum in Jasper County, Indiana, a facility administered by Archbishop Dwenger.